 Impairment - The Company reviews the crude oil and natural gas producing properties for impairment on a field-by-field basis whenever events or changes in circumstances indicate that the carrying amount of such properties may not be recoverable.
 If the sum of the expected undiscounted future cash flows from the use of the asset and its eventual disposition is less than the carrying amount of the asset, an impairment charge is recorded based on the fair value of the asset.
 This may occur if a field contains lower than anticipated reserves or if commodity prices fall below a level that significantly effects anticipated future cash flows on the field.
 The fair value measurement used in the impairment test is generally calculated with a discounted cash flow model using several Level 3 inputs that are based upon estimates the most significant of which is the estimate of net proved reserves.
 There are numerous uncertainties inherent in estimating quantities of proved reserves and in projecting future rates of production and timing of development expenditures, including many factors beyond the Company's control.
 Reserve engineering is a subjective process of estimating underground accumulations of crude oil and natural gas that cannot be measured in an exact manner, and the accuracy of any reserve estimate is a function of the quality of available data and of engineering and geological interpretation and judgment.
-The quantities of crude oil and natural gas that are ultimately recovered, production and operating costs, the amount and timing of future development expenditures and future crude oil and natural gas leases are deemed to be impaired, exploration expense is charged.
+The quantities of crude oil and natural gas that are ultimately recovered, production and operating costs, the amount and timing of future development expenditures and future crude oil and natural gas sales prices may all differ from those assumed in these estimates.
+Capitalized equipment inventory is reviewed regularly for obsolescence.
+When undeveloped crude oil and natural gas leases are deemed to be impaired, exploration expense is charged.
 Unproved property costs consist of acquisition costs related to undeveloped acreage in the Etame Marin block in Gabon and in Block P in Equatorial Guinea.

-Lease commitments - The Company lessees of office buildings, warehouse and storage facilities, equipment and corporate housing under leasing agreements that expire at various times.
-All leases are characterized as operating leases and are expensed either as production expenses or general and administrative expenses.
+Lease commitments - The Company leases office space, marine vessels and helicopters, warehouse and storage facilities, equipment and corporate housing under leasing agreements that expire at various times.
+All leases are characterized as operating leases and the expense is included in either production expenses or general and administrative expenses in the condensed consolidated financial statements.
 See Note 11 for further discussion.